Embedding/Chinese-Word-Vectors/README.md

 Mixed-large | [300](http://www.baidu.com) | [300](http://www.baidu.com) | [300](http://www.baidu.com) |  [300](http://www.baidu.com) | [300](http://www.baidu.com) | [300](http://www.baidu.com)

 The word vectors trained upon different co-occurrence statistics.
 SGNS is used for training and Baidu Encyclopedia is used as training corpus.
+Target and context vectors are often called input and output vectors in some other related papers.
+Notice that one can obtain vectors of arbitrary linguistic units beyond word.
+For example, one can obtain character and radical vectors by downloading context vectors in word-character and word-radical rows

 <table>
   <tr>